jsim2010/partite/CONTRACT.md

 - Outcome: `Removes the analysis from consideration and returns its issue to consideration.`

 ```
-How to close/archive a project.
 How to divide a project into sub projects.
+How to branch projects that are taking separate paths.
 Suggestions for voting:
 - how shall the action be shared, discussed, and modified
 - should the initial submitter be allowed to vote